Support Recovery in One-bit Compressed Sensing with Near-Optimal Measurements and Sublinear Time: EDOCS: Probabilistic exact support recovery

-Before we describe EDOCS-EE, we need the following definitions, which play an important role in our construction: \begin{definition} A matrix $M\in\mathbb{R}^{m\times n}$ is said to be {\em totally invertible} if every sqaure submatrix of $M$ is invertible. \end{definition} \begin{definition} Given a binary vector $v\in \{0,1\}^n$, define its {\em associated sub-totally invertible matrix} of $l$ rows (AsTIM-$l$) to be a matrix $V\in\mathbb{R}^{l\times n}$, such that $V_{ij}\neq 0$ if and only if $v_j=1$, and the submatrix restricted to nonzero columns is totally invertible. \end{definition} \begin{example} For the vector $v=[0;1;1;0;1;0;0;1]$, using the Hilbert matrix, one explicit choice for its AsTIM-$3$ is the following:
+\begin{definition} Given a binary vector $v\in \{0,1\}^n$, its \emph{associated sub-totally invertible matrix with $l$ rows} (AsTIM-$l$) is a matrix $V\in\mathbb{R}^{l\times n}$ such that $V_{ij}\neq 0$ if and only if $v_j=1$, and the submatrix of $V$ restricted to the nonzero columns is totally invertible. \end{definition}